uiterlix/EventSourcingWorkshop/Assignments.md

 The controller uses the command handler to handle the commands.

 A view is a projection of the state of an aggregate.
 See `JDBCOrderView.java` as an example.
 It subscribes to events and updates a materialized view.
-To illustrate you can create different views using different persistence mechanisms, there is also a `JPAOrderView.java`
+To illustrate you can create different views using different persistence mechanisms, there is also a `JPAOrderView.java`.
+In the assignments below you only need to change the JDBC views.
+However, you are free to change the JPA views as well.

 ## Assignment 1: Getting started